Jonesey13/workshop-7-test/during_workshop_7.md

 5. You should see a table of workflows.
 This should have one entry with a name matching your latest commit message.
 Select this entry.
 6. On the next page click "Build and test" on the left.
 This should show you the full output of the workflow which ran when you pushed to your branch.
 See [the documentation](https://docs.github.com/en/actions/configuring-and-managing-workflows/managing-a-workflow-run) for more details on how to view the output from the workflow.

-See [the GitHub documentation](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-and-managing-workflow-files-and-runs) for more details on how to setup GitHub Actions and https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions for more details on the syntax of the workflow file.
+See [the GitHub documentation](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-and-managing-workflow-files-and-runs) for more details on how to set up GitHub Actions and https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions for more details on the syntax of the workflow file.

 ### Step 4 - Add more actions
 Currently our workflow only checks out the code, which isn't that useful.
 We want to add some more useful steps to the workflow file.
 Each step in the workflow file either needs to: